Creating Palaces for the People

 Total Investment: $250K

-- To comply with the Boston BERDO law (Building Emissions Reduction and Disclosure) which aims to reduce air pollution and greenhouse gas emissions generated by large buildings in the city by requiring NetZero carbon emissions by 2050, we’ve begun sustainability efforts with heat pumps and energy-efficient systems at multiple locations.
+- To comply with the Boston BERDO law (Building Emissions Reduction and Disclosure) aimed to reduce air pollution and greenhouse gas emissions generated by large buildings in the city by requiring NetZero carbon emissions by 2050, we’ve begun sustainability efforts with heat pumps and energy-efficient systems at multiple locations.

-- Although only 7 of our Boston locations fall under Boston’s BERDO law, we have a strategic vision to comply with all thirteen of our centers.
-These projects strategically enhance our YMCA facilities, ensuring they are protecting our environment and enhancing sustainability.
+- Although only 7 of our Boston locations fall under Boston’s BERDO law, our strategic vision is to comply with all thirteen of our centers.
+These projects strategically enhance our facilities by protecting our environment and enhancing sustainability.

 - Centers updated in 2024: Oak Square YMCA, Charles River YMCA, Burbank YMCA and North Suburban YMCA